INTRODUCTION

 The common waterbuck occurs all over the park area.
 Weighing up to 270kg these grazers can be easily recognized by the white ring around their tails.
 The density of reedbucks is especially high in Saadani National Park, although this medium-sized antelope (45kg) might be difficult to spot in tall grasses where they lie down for shelter.
 Warthogs are omnipresent and even come into Saadani village.
 As most of the villagers are Muslims, warthogs have learned that they will not be harmed.

 The tallest animals in the world and the national symbol of Tanzania, giraffes, are numerous in Saadani National Park .Their tongues have special callus plates which make them particularly well adapted to browse on spiny acacia trees.
+Large herds of white-bearded wildebeest graze in the short grass savannas.
+They were released in the area in the 1970’s.
+Other introduced species are plains zebra and eland.

 The lion, the largest of the African carnivores, is also found in Saadani although it is rarely seen.
 At night you may hear the hyenas and encounter genets, porcupines and civets.
 Other species which can be observed within the perimeter of the park are bushbucks, bush pigs, yellow baboons and vervet monkeys.